100 North Main: History

-Currently, the building stands abandoned and fenced off as of May 2016.
+The building stands abandoned and fenced off as of May 2016.
 The building has been condemned by Shelby County Environmental Court since late 2015 when it was discovered that chunks of concrete were falling from the building's exterior walls, as well as the elevators being inoperable and the fire safety systems not being up to code or functional.

 On January 8, 2018, the current owner of 100 North Main, New York-based Townhouse Management Co., made public plans to convert the building into a 550-room Loews Hotel with 220 apartment units.
 The developer also planned to build a new, 34 story office tower on an adjacent property.